ProteinCalc Logo

 Are eggs complete protein?

 Yes.
-Eggs contain all essential amino acids, which is why they are commonly used as a reference food in protein-quality discussions.
+Whole eggs contain all essential amino acids, which is why they are commonly used as a benchmark complete protein in protein-quality discussions.

 Egg safety note